Decumulation

 Tax Alpha Success Strategies

-Paul R. Samuelson is LifeYield’s chief investment officer and co-founder.
-His work is the basis for the algorithms that are the engines that power the LifeYield tax-smart APIs for financial firms.
+Paul R. Samuelson is SEI LifeYield’s chief investment officer and co-founder.
+His work is the basis for the algorithms that are the engines that power the SEI LifeYield tax-smart APIs for financial firms.
 Samuelson has written about and identified the five drivers of success in achieving tax alpha – tax-smart asset location, multi-account tax harvesting, tax-aware transitions, multi-account rebalancing, and optimal retirement income sourcing.

 - Tax-Smart Asset Location: Investors can lower tax drag and boost wealth by locating assets in the most tax-saving account registrations (taxable, tax-deferred, or tax-free).
 Leveraging household portfolios amplifies the effectiveness of the technique.